-Posting Summary: The Cardiovascular Division in the Department of Medicine is seeking a Clinical Research Trainee to assist in the coordination and management of clinical trials.
-This position trains with other clinical research staff with respect to the details of all assignments, including regulatory controls, study procedures, financial responsibility and records management, data management, and protocol compliance and development.
-Specifically after training, the trainee must demonstrate a basic understanding of the clinical research process and the regulations, both federal and local, governing the conduct of clinical research.
-This trainee position is non-licensed and after one year of employment must be evaluated based on criteria included in the offer letter for possible promotion to the next level.
+Specifically, after training, the trainee must demonstrate a basic understanding of the clinical research process and the regulations, both federal and local, governing the conduct of clinical research.
+The trainee will be non-licensed or licensed and after one year of employment must be evaluated based on criteria included in the offer letter for possible promotion to the next level.

 This position is restricted and contingent upon the continuation of funding.